Copilot-Language/examplesForACSL/README.md

         ./configure
         sudo make install

-- Install frama-c (Sodium), CompCert and its Standard C library (RTFM for that).
+- Install frama-c (Sodium or Magnesium), CompCert and its Standard C library (RTFM for that).
 - Install splint (if you're still alive)